jerrythomas/rokkit/sites/rokkit/src/stories/02-data-driven/01-list/03-fields/README.md

 title: Fields
 ---

-# {title}
+## {title}

-List is flexible and can adapt to your data structure.
+The List component is flexible and can adapt to your data structure.
 Instead of altering your attributes to conform to the List's structure, you can use the `fields` property to specify which attributes should be used by the List component.